MEDSCI 710 : Nutrition Mechanisms

 Course Overview

 MEDSCI710 aims to provide an understanding of the underlying mechanisms through which nutrition can influence physiological function, with a focus on disease development and prevention.
 This course will consider the strength of the evidence for nutritional mechanism of disease from experimental science, animal studies, epidemiology and human intervention trials, and will broadly cover the themes of omics approaches to nutritional research (including nutrigenomics and the microbiome), antioxidants vitamins and minerals in health and disease, and the role of nutrition in metabolism and metabolic disease.
 Delivery is through small lectures, tutorials, student seminars and independent readings.
-This course will require conceptual application and communication of nutritional research.
+This course will require conceptual application and communication of nutrition research.

 Course Requirements